prakashknaikade/prakashknaikade.github.io/content/publications/NVS_Structural_Color_Object/index.md

 </p>

 <p style="font-size: 1.1rem;">
-<b>Advanced Researchers</b>: This thesis will also be a valuable reference for advanced researchers who may wish to revisit the fundamental concepts and access the *StructColorToaster scene* from new *Structural Color Blender Dataset*.
+<b>Advanced Researchers</b>: This thesis will also be a valuable reference for advanced researchers who may wish to revisit the fundamental concepts and access the <em>StructColorToaster scene</em> from new <em>Structural Color Blender Dataset</em>.
 Additionally, the thesis discusses approaches to improve results and outlines potential future research directions.
 </p>

 <p style="font-size: 1.1rem;">